ddla12/Chevere/docs/data.md

 ## Special case

-As you can see, some properties are optional, but one of them is a special case: **name**
+As you can see, all properties are optional, but one of them is a special case: **name**

 Depending of the way that you want to initialize ``Chevere``, **name** has a suitable behavior with it